ohmyshake/programming-tutorial/book/programming_environment/Iterm2_Zsh.md

 ## Zsh

 Type `Zsh --version` in terminal.
-If the ZSH version is displayed, then ZSH is installed.
+If the Zsh version is displayed, then Zsh is installed.
 Otherwise, you need to install Zsh.

 ```bash
 brew install zsh